aws/eks-anywhere/docs/content/en/docs/workshops/introduction/harbor.md

 1. Create a registry proxy

     Navigate to `Registries` on the left panel, and then click on `NEW ENDPOINT` button.
-Choose `Docker Registry` as Provider, and enter `public-ecr` as Name, `https://public.ecr.aws/` as Endpoint URL.
-Save it by click on OK.
+Choose `Docker Registry` as the Provider, and enter `public-ecr` as the Name, and enter `https://public.ecr.aws/` as the Endpoint URL.
+Save it by clicking on OK.

     ![Harbor public ecr proxy](/images/harbor-public_ecr_proxy.png)

 1. Create a proxy project

-    Navigate to `Projects` on the left panel and click on `NEW PROJECT` button.
-Enter `proxy-project` as Project Name, check `Public access level`, and turn on Proxy Cache and choose `public-ecr` from the pull-down list.
+    Navigate to `Projects` on the left panel and click on the `NEW PROJECT` button.
+Enter `proxy-project` as the Project Name, check `Public access level`, and turn on Proxy Cache and choose `public-ecr` from the pull-down list.
 Save the configuration by clicking on OK.

     ![Harbor public proxy project](/images/harbor-public_proxy_project.png)